Back

 Section 3 - AFFRAY

-A person is guilty of affray if he uses or threatens unlawful violence towards another and his conduct is such as would cause a person of reasonable firmness present at the scene to fear for his personal safety.
+A person is guilty of affray if they use or threaten violence towards another in a way that would cause a person of reasonable firmness present at the scene to fear for their personal safety.

 Section 4A -INTENTIONAL HARASSMENT, ALARM or DISTRESS